 Manufacturer catalog

-Anduril Industries is a U.S. defense technology company that builds autonomous systems, AI-enabled command-and-control software, sensors, counter-UAS equipment, and other defense hardware for U.S. and allied forces.
+Anduril Industries is a privately held U.S. defense technology company that manufactures autonomous systems, AI-enabled command-and-control software, sensors, counter-UAS equipment, electronic-warfare systems, and other defense hardware for U.S. and allied customers.

-Anduril Industries builds defense hardware and software around autonomy, artificial intelligence, sensor fusion, and networking.
-Its cataloged systems include the Roadrunner-M counter-UAS interceptor and other autonomous air and defense products.
+Anduril Industries builds defense hardware and software around autonomy, artificial intelligence, sensor fusion, electronic warfare, and networked command and control.
+Its cataloged systems include Anvil-K, Roadrunner-M, and Pulsar, reflecting the company's emphasis on layered counter-UAS and air-defense architectures that combine kinetic interceptors with software-defined electromagnetic-warfare capabilities.

-The company is headquartered in Costa Mesa, California, and has expanded production and engineering facilities while pursuing faster development cycles for U.S. and allied defense customers.
+The company is headquartered in Costa Mesa, California, and has expanded its production base through major announced campuses in Long Beach, California, and Pickaway County, Ohio.
+Anduril presents those facilities as part of a strategy to pair software-style development cycles with high-volume defense manufacturing for U.S. and allied programs.

 Autonomous air vehiclesCounter-UASAir defenseElectronic warfareCommand-and-control softwareDefense manufacturing